 The style of this garden screening lays the wooden planks sideways, making the screen thicker.
 At the same time, it leaves wider gaps between planks to let light and air in.

 This concept works best if your wooden screen is secured atop a stone wall.

 Have a look at this full-sized frosted glass screen with wooden sides.
 The timber base adds up robustness to the overall structure of the glass screen, withstanding harsh weather conditions.

 Plus, the design helps to secure the tempered, shatterproof, frosted screen.

-Faux bamboo may do the trick if you wish for a low-maintenance garden fence.
+Faux bamboo may do the trick if you wish for low-maintenance, natural screening plants.
 Be sure to choose high-quality bamboos that give an authentic impression.

 35. Eco-mesh and flowers

 Wire mesh fencing alone is too plain and doesn’t provide enough cover in terms of privacy.
 But covering it with bright flowering vines, you’ll have a more discreet garden screen.